opencolleges/oc-e2e-tests/README.md

 # Setup Cypress testing suite on your machine

 **Note**: The following steps assumes that you are reading this on Github.
-If You are reading this on Bitbucket please [head over to github](https://github.com/opencolleges/oc-e2e-tests) before you start the setup.
+If you are reading this on Bitbucket, please [head over to github](https://github.com/opencolleges/oc-e2e-tests) before you start the setup.

 ## Pre-requisites
 ### You must